nextlevelshit/aphorisms/README.md

 # aphorisms

-- To revise what was unsuccessful does not mean to undo it, but to bring it back before your eyes
+- To revise (lat. [revidēre](https://en.wiktionary.org/wiki/revidere)) what was unsuccessful does not mean to undo it, but to bring it back before your eyes.\
   *Berlin, 12th of July 2018*